 - black pepper to taste

-- 1-2 tsp Italian Seasoning Mix or other favorite blend
+- 1-2 teaspoon Italian Seasoning Mix or other favorite blend

 - In a small mixing bowl, combine the vinegar, salt, and pepper.
 Add any of mix-ins you like, whisking to blend.